-- 6.5.1.1 A user shall be able to set up a voice communication to an entitled controller via lineside telephony. - 6.5.2 Rationale - 6.5.2.1 This application allows the user to quickly and easily establish voice communication to the most appropriate controller in order to obtain information about the status of the infrastructure object concerned (for example level crossing). - 6.5.3 Users - 6.5.3.1 Any authorised human user excluding members of the public. - 6.5.4 Functional attributes - 6.5.4.1 The railway staff shall be able to initiate a voice communication to a controller. - 6.5.4.2 The system shall automatically route voice communication to the intended controller.
+6.5.1.1 A user shall be able to set up a voice communication to an entitled controller via lineside telephony.

+6.5.2.1 This application allows the user to quickly and easily establish voice communication to the most appropriate controller in order to obtain information about the status of the infrastructure object concerned (for example level crossing).

+6.5.3.1 Any authorised human user excluding members of the public.
-6.5.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction for example a single button press or simply lifting the handset.

-6.5.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 91 included within their profile.
+- 6.5.4 Functional attributes - 6.5.4.1 The railway staff shall be able to initiate a voice communication to a controller. - 6.5.4.2 The system shall automatically route voice communication to the intended controller. - 6.5.5 Usability criteria - 6.5.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction for example a single button press or simply lifting the handset. - 6.5.6 Related application interfaces - 6.5.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 100 included within their profile.